SolemmaLLC/ClimateStudioDocs/docs/radianceRender.rst

    :width: 900px
    :align: center

 The ClimateStudio Radiance Render workflow supports the creation of physically based renderings using a path tracing version of the `Radiance`_ light backwards raytracer.
-The workflow relies on four subpanels: location, sky, assign materials and add luminaires.
+The workflow relies on four subpanels:

 .. _Radiance: https://www.radiance-online.org/

-- Go to the `Location Subpanel`_
+- `Location`_

-- Go to the `Sky Subpanel`_
+- `Sky`_

-- Go to the `Assign Materials Subpanel`_
+- `Assign Materials`_

-- Go to the `Add Luminaires Subpanel`_
+- `Add Luminaires`_

-.. _Location Subpanel: Location.html
+.. _Location: Location.html

-.. _Sky Subpanel: sky.html
+.. _Sky: sky.html

-.. _Assign Materials Subpanel: assignMaterials.html
+.. _Assign Materials: assignMaterials.html

-.. _Add Luminaires Subpanel: addLuminaires.html
+.. _Add Luminaires: addLuminaires.html

 If you have not done any lighting simulations in ClimateStudio, it is recommended that you go through the `Lighting Model Setup video tutorial`_ (5 minutes).
 The Rhino file used in the tutorial is available for `download.`_